antonwalvoord/nfr-megathread-notes/General/How to contribute to the megathread.md

 - Go to the [Digital Garden](obsidian://show-plugin?id=digitalgarden) plugin page, install and enable it
 - You need to create an access token to your GitHub Account.
 This acts as a sort of password so that the plugin can add new notes to your GitHub repository on your behalf.
 Go to [this page](https://github.com/settings/tokens/new?scopes=repo) while logged in to GitHub.
 The correct settings should already be applied.
 (If you don't want to generate this every few months, choose the "No expiration" option.)
 Click the "Generate token" button, and copy the token you are presented with on the next page.
 - Open Obsidian and the settings for "Digital Garden" and fill in your GitHub username, the name of the repo (nfr-megathread), and lastly paste in your token.
 - Now you can publish to the site!
+In order to do this, type ctrl/cmd+p and "Digital Garden: Publish Multiple Notes"
+	- Tip: typing in "multiple" will autocomplete to this command, you can also set a hotkey for it in Obsidian's hotkey settings
+	- Note: if you make a new page, it will not be published unless you add a "dg-publish" property to it.
+An easy way to do this is to use the command "Digital Garden: Add publish flag".
+If you type ctrl/cmd+p and "flag" it should autocomplete.
 ##### Imgur (Optional)
 I have personally run into issues with embedding files and having them successfully upload to the site.
 If you run into those same issues (I think you likely will) you should install the Obsidian [Imgur](obsidian://show-plugin?id=obsidian-imgur-plugin) plugin.
 It automatically uploads images you paste into the doc to Imgur which works much better.
 Follow the setup guide on the install page.